AJTieszen/The-Backrooms-1991/README.md

 # File structure:
 (Starting at program's "root" directory (x64/release/); these are duplicated to the project directory for debugging.
 ## /Text/
 This directory holds all text displayed in the game for easy translation/localization.
 Files are named based on where they appear.
-Files are stored as plaintext with no special formatting/escaping unless noted below.
+Files are stored as plaintext with no special formatting/escaping unless otherwise noted.

 ## /Tiles/
 This directory holds both tilemaps and tilesheets for the game.

 ### tilemaps:
-Standard text files, formatted as exported from Pyxeledit.
-Header should match the sample below and be followed immediately by a block of tile ID's separated by commas.
-The game uses the `tileswide [number of tiles]`, `tileshigh [number of tiles]`, and `layer 0` lines to parse the file. <br>
+Standard .txt files, using header matching that exported from PyxelEdit (shown below), followed immediately by a block of tile ID's separated by commas.
+The game uses the `tileswide [number of tiles]`, `tileshigh [number of tiles]`, and `layer 0` lines to parse the file, so it will crash if they are misplaced or cannot be located. <br>
 _Header:_ <br>

     tileswide 16